-If your template ends with .ftl, it'll be interpreted as a FreeMarker template.
-If it ends with .mustache, it'll be interpreted as a Mustache template.
+If your template path contains .ftl, .flth, or .ftlx, it'll be interpreted as a FreeMarker template.
+If it contains .mustache, it'll be interpreted as a Mustache template.

 Tip: Dropwizard Freemarker Views also support localized template files.
-It picks up the client's locale from their Accept-Language, so you can add a French template in person_fr.ftl or a Canadian template in person_en_CA.ftl.
+It picks up the client's locale from their Accept-Language, so you can add a French template in person\fr.ftl or a Canadian template in person\en\CA.ftl.